What is this all about?

 Does it work?
 How many of these have been built?

-- At the time of writing, seven complete simulators based on these designs have been successfully built and installed:
+At the time of writing, Type 1 simulators have been successfully built and installed at:

 - St John the Evangelist, Higham (6)

 - In addition a set of magneto-resistive sensors has been installed at Immanuel Chapel, Virginia Theological Seminary, Alexandria, for use with a Bagley interface.